Vonng/pigsty/docs/p-infra.md

 ./pgsql.yml -l pg-test   # Init pgsql database cluster pg-test
 ```

-USE THIS WITH CAUTION!
-You could just destroy the entire env with a fat finger & wrong config
+!> USE THIS WITH CAUTION!
+You could just destroy the entire env with a fat finger & wrong config.

 ![](_media/playbook/infra-demo.svg)